Tax Day is December 31, 2022.

-There are Clinton Townships in Lenawee County and Oscoda County as well as a city of Clinton, Michigan.
+There are Clinton Townships in Lenawee County and Oscoda County, as well as the city of Clinton, Michigan.
 Many times these accounts get confused.
 Be sure you are reporting to the correct community to ensure that you are getting the most accurate assessment.

 - 016 - Chippewa Valley Schools

 - 018 - Clintondale Community Schools